anubhavsinha08/learning-demo/README.md

 # learning-demo
-This repo is just for learning about git and github
+This repo is just for learning about git and github class